diecccoo/Cultural-heritage-bigdata-project/README.md

 For Europeana metadata, the job reads the JSON files, filters out malformed or incomplete records (e.g., null `guid` or missing `image_url`), removes duplicates on `guid`, and then writes the cleaned results in Delta format.

 For this job, we initially used an `overwrite` strategy to fully replace the cleansed Europeana table at each run.
-Since this approach is computationally expensive and not optimized for frequent batch updates, we switched to a Delta `MERGE` strategy that incrementally inserts only new records based on `guid`, to improve the overall performance.
+Since this approach is computationally expensive and not optimized for frequent batch updates, we switched to a Delta `MERGE` strategy that incrementally inserts only new records based on `guid`, to improve the overall performance (you can find both scripts in the `eu-to-cleansed/` folder, and you can decide the one to run in the file `scheduler.py` in the same folder).
 In the future, the use of Delta Lake's `OPTIMIZE` command could enhance storage efficiency and query performance by compacting small files.

 ### 5.4 Machine Learning Model
 - CLIP embedding (image + text)